imatheus-lucas/breezeDB/README.md

 ## Conclusion
 BreezeDB offers a straightforward and efficient way to manage local data in Flutter and Dart applications.
 Its simple API, adapter-based architecture, query builder, and reactivity features make it a valuable tool for various use cases.

-For more detailed API documentation, please refer to the generated Dartdoc documentation (if available, e.g., on pub.dev or generated locally).

 Contributions are welcome!
-If you find issues or have suggestions for improvements, please feel free to open issues or pull requests on the GitHub repository. <!-- Replace with your repo URL -->
+If you find issues or have suggestions for improvements, please feel free to open issues or pull requests on the GitHub repository.

 License: MIT License

-This documentation provides a comprehensive overview of your tidydb library.
-Remember to replace placeholders like repository URLs and version numbers with your actual information.
-You can save this content as README.md in the root of your project to be displayed on pub.dev and GitHub.
-You can also expand on this documentation and host it on a dedicated documentation website for more in-depth explanations and examples.